Laande/FFBot/README.md

 * !autostop > Enable / Disable automatic stop when you walk at a furni.

+* !wired > Enable / Disable the ffbot with wired

 * !ffbot > Enable/Disable the FallingFurni Bot